matejkosiarcik/homelab/docker-compose/git-cache/README.md

 ## Docs

-This is a custom caching HTTP server for git repositories.
+This is a custom caching HTTP server for Git repositories.

 ## Before initial installation